shujiecui/homepage.github.io/_pages/about.md

 4. Chin Yong Tan (2021-), Monash University Malaysia (co-supervised with [Prof Raphaël Phan](https://www.monash.edu.my/IT/staff/academic/prof-raphael-phan))

 ## Teaching
-1. 2022 S1 | Lecturer | FIT5163-Information & Computer Security
+-2022 S1 | Lecturer | FIT5163-Information & Computer Security
-2. 2021 S1 | Lecturer | FIT5163-Information & Computer Security
+-2021 S1 | Lecturer | FIT5163-Information & Computer Security

 ## Services

 ### Organisation
-1. Privacy track chair: The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020)
+-Privacy track chair: The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020)
-2. Privacy track chair: The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)
+-Privacy track chair: The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)

 ### Program Committee
-1. The 21th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2021)
-2. The 16th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2021)
-3. 2021 Australia Computer Security Week (ACSW)
+-The 21th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2021) -The 16th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2021) -2021 Australia Computer Security Week (ACSW)
-4. The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020)
-5. The 15th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2020)
-6. The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)
+-The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020) -The 15th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2020) -The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)

 ### Reviewer
-1. IEEE Transactions on Dependable and Secure Computing (TDSC)
-2. IEEE Transactions on Cloud Computing (TCC)
+-IEEE Transactions on Dependable and Secure Computing (TDSC) -IEEE Transactions on Cloud Computing (TCC)
-3. Computers & Security
+-Computers & Security